This article originally appeared on VICE Spain.

 "Nico," she said, "you're the poster boy for paraphimosis in Venezuela."

-There it was: on the 8th of January, 2017, Venezuelan newspaper El Nacional tweeted out my face to its 4.11 million followers, along with an article about paraphimosis – a medical condition where the foreskin of the penis gets stuck behind the glans, so when a penis is flaccid the foreskin can't go back to its normal position and cover the glans.
+There it was: On January 8, 2017, Venezuelan newspaper El Nacional tweeted out my face to its 4.11 million followers, along with an article about paraphimosis—a medical condition where the foreskin of the penis gets stuck behind the glans, so when a penis is flaccid the foreskin can't go back to its normal position, and cover the glans.
 This becomes highly painful if it gets stuck there, as well as potentially dangerous: a lack of blood flow could lead to gangrene and your dick needing to be chopped off.

 It's a rare condition, but it's pretty scary when it happens.
 So scary, in fact, that the picture El Nacional chose to illustrate the article was the one of me pulling my "EEK!" face.

-This had got way out of hand.
-As humans we can all be self-indulgent – it's one of the pleasures of being alive.
+This had gotten way out of hand.
+As humans we can all be self-indulgent—it's one of the pleasures of being alive.
 Only, my relatively minor moment of self-indulgence had turned out to have some pretty severe consequences.

 Not long after learning I was the face of paraphimosis in Venezuela I got a voicemail from my friend Sam, who lives in Sydney.

-I was in luck: Sam told me that Australian internet provider Exetel had chosen me as the face of their advertising campaign.
-I was on billboards at airports, in buses and metro stops all over Australia.
+I was in luck: Sam told me that Australian internet provider Exetel had chosen me as the face of its advertising campaign.
+I was on billboards plastered in airports and insidebuses and metro stops all over Australia.
 I was trying to convince 24 million Australians to get their internet from Exetel.
-When I looked the company up it didn't even seem all that evil – according to their Wikipedia page they spent a third of their profits in 2009 on programmes protecting endangered animal species.
-I can't find any confirmation that they're still doing it, but it's something, right?
+When I looked the company up it didn't even seem all that evil—according to its Wikipedia page itspent a third of its profits in 2009 on programs protecting endangered animal species.
+I can't find any confirmation that it's still doing it, but it's something, right?

-Although it was nice to know that my face was now being used to sell an Exetel NBN plan with unlimited data from $54.99 AUD/month, instead of just illustrating articles about how to deal with jerks, it didn't change all that much for me.
+Although it was nice to know that my face was now being used to sell an Exetel National Broadband Network plan with unlimited data from $40 per month, instead of just illustrating articles about how to deal with jerks, it didn't change all that much for me.